theSYKLO/asahi-linux-dots/README.md

 + step 1: you have to download Firefox from the main website <br/>

-+ step 2: extract `firefox-*.tar.gz` (I assumed that the extracted folder is in `~/Downloads/firefox`) and replace it content with `/usr/lib64/firefox` using: <br/>
++ step 2: extract `firefox-*.tar.gz` (I assumed that the extracted folder is in `~/Downloads/firefox`) and replace it content using: <br/>

 		sudo cp -r /usr/lib64/firefox/defaults/pref Downloads/firefox/defaults/
 		rm -rf /usr/lib64/firfox
 		sudo cp -r Downloads/firefox /usr/lib64/

 and install Widevine with:

 	sudo widevine-installer

 this will fix camera and mic problem, widevine and give you a better overall experience